avinashsriram1/TTB-Label-Verifier/README.md

 container.
 The app does not depend on Azure ML, cloud OCR, hosted LLMs, or outbound model endpoints.

+### In-Built Developer Debug Mode

+Developer Debug Mode is available for troubleshooting OCR behavior, but it is locked behind safe defaults.
+The UI debug toggle only exposes raw OCR when the server is explicitly configured with `TTB_ALLOW_CLIENT_DEBUG=true` or `TTB_SHOW_RAW_OCR=true`.
+In the deployed agent workflow, OCR/debug details and raw OCR are inaccessible by default.

 Production-oriented runtime defaults:

 ```text